Trinity term deadline: Friday 7 June 2019

 Eligibility and Process

 TORCH encourages imaginative cross-disciplinary applications, and will not sponsor research groups whose activities could be supported by a single college or faculty.
 Applications from cross-divisional research groups and from groups engaged with non-academic partners are also welcomed.
 Lead applicants must include a mixture of postholders and early-career scholars from at least 3 faculties/departments, and different colleges

 Applications will be assessed by TORCH's management committee, and the committee will aim to respond to all applications within 4-5 weeks.
-Colleagues are welcome to contact Professor Philip Bullock, the Centre’s Director, (email@example.com) or Victoria McGuinness, the Business Manager, (firstname.lastname@example.org) to discuss applications.
+Colleagues are welcome to contact Professor Philip Bullock, the Centre’s Director, (firstname.lastname@example.org) or Dr Victoria McGuinness, Head of Research Partnerships, (email@example.com) to discuss applications.